davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ## Menu bar
 The top menu provides access to other views and options.
 Depending on the current platform and view you're in the items will change.

-**On Android:** If you're using an android device with a dedicated menu button you need to press it to access other menu items.

 ### Status
 On the left side the current view and additional information are shown